INTEL DESK

 Combine & Stats

-Every measurement and stat we've verified for the top 30 — sortable by any column.
+Every measurement and stat we've verified for the active Big Board — sortable by any column.
 TBD means we haven't verified a number yet, not that the player didn't perform.

 Per-game splits are hand-verified from Sports-Reference and RealGM.
 TBD means no verified line yet — never an invented number.